By Brad Pilon, MS

 Even injected anabolic steroids can decrease leptin levels.

-Leptin is an important hormone, but it is not the ‘master regulator’ of fat burning that it has been made out to be by the fitness industry.
+Leptin is an important hormone, but it is not the ‘master regulator’ of fat burning that it has been made out to be by the fitness industry, at least not in the short-term.

 Using short-term flexible intermittent fasting combined with resistance training remains one of the most effective and simple ways to lose weight and reduce your body fat.